Sajiya14/SL-Cricket-Facts-Generator-App/README.md

 - Easy Hosting on GitHub Pages: With no additional setup, users can deploy their app online to share with others.

 # Live Demo
-You can view a sample app hosted on GitHub Pages here:
+You can view a sample app hosted on GitHub Pages here: [Live Preview](https://sajiya14.github.io/SL-Cricket-Facts-Generator-App/)